The key changes include:

 - Improve compliance with the law by increasing financial penalties and introducing new tools to take direct action against parties who are not meeting their obligations.

-This is my opinion of these changes with 20 years of experience being a property investor and owning a Management company.
+This is my opinion of these changes with 20 years of experience being a property investor and owning a Tauranga property management company.
 We treat all of our tenants with respect, courtesy and allow them to make our house their home

 Limit rent increases to once every 12 months